Don’t hide them under your bed.

 They might inspire your friends to become better human beings.

-Or maybe, by sharing your weird ideas, you help others realize that they are in the wrong path and they need to get back on the right track.
+Or maybe, by sharing your weird ideas, you help others realize they’re on the wrong path and they need to get back on the right track.

 Seriously, I wish I could do more than that.
-I wish I could give them everything I know in just one blog post.
 I really do.

-But knowing that someone out there — on the other side of the planet — has learned a thing from my work, wow, that is already fulfilling.
+But knowing that someone out there — on the other side of the planet — has learned a thing from what I’m learning, wow, that is fulfilling.

 “Ideas, bread and books are all the same–they’re better when they’re shared.”